manhlam113/shopeeClone/src/cv/cv.md

 ### Learning and Development Web App

-This was the first project I did when I was working in an intern position in frontend web programming.
-I use Umijs souce base, and React Query to managage state.
-I also have joined to update code at Admin site with RefineJS source, it is so good to code CRUD functionality
+This was the first project I did while working as an intern in front-end web programming.
+I use Umijs source base, and React Query to manage the state.
+I also have joined to update code at the Admin site with RefineJS source, it is so good to code CRUD functionality

 **Technologies used**: ReactJS, Umijs source base, Refine, React Query, Rich Text(Toast Editor)